drew-marchione/workoutApp/README.md

 <br />

-To have a more in-depth look at each exercise's properties, click on the icon.
+To have a more in-depth look at each exercise's properties, click on the icon to the right.
+The fields are disabled as this is solely for viewing purposes.

 <br />